PhysicalBit7/notes/docs/OOP/33_Heaps_and_Heapsort.md

 A heap] is a kind of (usually binary) tree.
 They normally come in two varieties:

-* Min-Heaps] always maintain the smallest value at the root.
+* Min-Heaps always maintain the smallest value at the root.
-* Max-Heaps] always maintain the largest value at the root.
+* Max-Heaps always maintain the largest value at the root.

---
+---
 <br/><br/><br/>
 _There is also a more exotic heap called a "min-max-heap]" that allows you to find the smallest and largest values in constant time, but we won't consider